LIES AND LIARS: A THEME OF THE BIBLE

 when no predator is present to scare other birds away from food.

-To lie with words the liar
+with words the liar

 must distinguish between what he knows and what his hearers know.